Skip to main content

 Free Response

-• If a question has any free-response boxes, they won’t be automatically graded and that question must be graded by hand.
+• If a question has any free-response boxes, they won’t be automatically graded, and the question must be graded by hand.

 Multiple Choice